cholla-hydro/cholla/docs/sphinx/ChollaExamples/1D-Strong-Shock/overview.md

 # value of gamma
 gamma=1.4
 ```
 Upon completion, you should obtain two output files.
-The initial and final density, pressure, and velocity (in code units) of the solution is shown below.
+The initial and final density, pressure, and velocity (in code units).
 Examples of how to extract and plot data can be found in cholla/python_scripts/plot_sod.ipynb.

 :::{figure} snapshots_strongshock.png

 We see a rarefaction expanding from just after the initial discontinuity, followed by a contact discontinuity at x =0.75 and a shock at x = 0.85.
 There is very slight oscillatory behavior around x = 0.7 but it is limited.